Tooth-Colored Fillings in Ottawa

 IV Sedation

 Deeper sedation for patients with significant anxiety or those needing many fillings in one appointment.
-Most patients remember little to nothing of the procedure.

 General Anesthesia

-Learn about general anesthesia →
+Learn more →

 Understanding When Fillings Are Needed

-Brown, black, or gray spots on teeth often indicate decay that's broken through enamel and requires filling.
+Visible Cavities or Dark Spots: Brown, black, or gray spots on teeth often indicate decay requiring filling.

-Sharp sensitivity—especially lingering discomfort after removing the stimulus—often indicates decay reaching close to the nerve.
+Sensitivity to Hot, Cold, or Sweet: Sharp sensitivity often indicates decay reaching close to the nerve.

 Early detection means smaller, simpler fillings.
-Left untreated, small cavities grow into large cavities requiring crowns—or worse, root canals and extractions.
+Left untreated, small cavities grow into large cavities requiring crowns — or worse, root canals and extractions.
 Regular checkups every six months prevent small problems from becoming big, expensive ones.

 The Advantages of Tooth-Colored Restorations